 Problem: Without standards, bad experiences damage Nepal's reputation.

-Solution: National certification system and hospitality training programs.
+Solution: A national certification system and hospitality training programs can ensure consistent quality across all homestays.

 What you can do: Leave detailed reviews to help establish quality standards.